 The pool isn’t much for swimming, with abandoned changing facilities, chilly water, and poor water circulation.
 Since it’s a bit cold in the winter, this is actually one of the best things to do in Iceland in July.
 Bring your camera with you – it’s very picturesque.

-Interesting Things to do in Iceland Map
+Best Things to Do in Iceland Map

 Helpful Iceland Travel Tips